WORLD MISSION SUNDAY

 These funds also provide operating costs for some 1,200 Catholic mission dioceses around the world.
 For more information or to access Mission Sunday materials for your parish, please go to www.missio.org

 As described by Pope John Paul II, World Mission Sunday is “an important day in the life of the Church because it teaches how to give: as an offering made to God, in the Eucharistic celebration and for all the missions of the world.”
 (Redemptoris Missio 81).

-This year, 2022, our World Mission Sunday Mass and celebration will be held on Sunday at 3pm, Oct.
-23. at St. Benedict the Moor church, 519 Liscum Dr., Dayton, Ohio.
+This year, 2023, our World Mission Sunday Mass and celebration will be held on Sunday at 3pm, Oct.
+22. at Holy Redeemer Church, New Bremen, OH 45869.